ABWF COVID-19 Policies for 2021 Volunteer Projects

 The safety of our staff, volunteers, and those we meet in the backcountry has always been ABWF’s first priority.
 We will not perform any service work in any way that jeopardizes the health and well-being of our constituents and the surrounding communities.
 That includes compliance with all directives and guidelines set by federal and state authorities, including the U S Forest Service.

-We will therefore proceed cautiously with some of our ABWF-sponsored activities, like trail projects, interpretive hikes, and trail ambassador work.
-As state and federal guidelines and circumstances change, we may make additional changes.
-FOR THIS REASON, PLEASE BE AWARE THAT ABWF MAY DECIDE TO CANCEL OR RESCHEDULE ANY OF OUR PROJECTS AT ANY TIME.
-Please keep checking our website to stay abreast of changes.
+We will therefore proceed responsibly with our 2021 ABWF-sponsored activities, like trail projects, educational hikes, and trail ambassador work.
+As state and federal guidelines and circumstances change, we may make changes as well.
+For this reason, please be aware that ABWF may decide to cancel or reschedule any of our projects at any time.
+Please keep checking our website for updates.

-At this writing, the following will apply to all volunteer activities:
+At this time, the following will apply to all volunteer activities:

 Ahead of projects:

-- Volunteers who have shown symptoms of sickness (fever, dry cough, headaches, difficulty breathing, other), or who have been around someone who has shown such symptoms, in the 14 days prior to the work date, or who have tested positive for covid-19, will be told not to show up for the project.
+- Volunteers who have shown symptoms of sickness (fever, dry cough, headaches, difficulty breathing, other), or who have been around someone who has shown such symptoms, in the 14 days prior to the work date, or who have tested positive for Covid-19, will be asked to stay home.

 - Volunteers are encouraged to bring their own hand sanitizer and disinfectant wipes in order to limit sharing among volunteers.

-- Pre-trip briefing will include applicable covid protocols.
-Staff will be familiar with and go over signs and symptoms of COVID-19 with all participants.
+- Pre-trip briefing will include Covid protocols.
+Staff will be familiar with and go over signs and symptoms of COVID-19 with all participants ahead of the trip.

 - We will set clear expectations with staff and volunteers that adhere to hygienic and distancing guidelines outlined by the CDC.
 These expectations will be specifically tailored to each project or hike, depending on its logistical nature.